jackiehjm/stx-docs/doc/source/contributor/development_process.rst

 `regularly scheduled calls.
 <https://wiki.openstack.org/wiki/Starlingx/Meetings>`_

-The OpenDev Foundation holds a project teams gathering (PTG) every 6 months, currently as part of the Foundation Summit meeting.
+The Open Infrastructure Foundation holds a `project teams gathering (PTG)
+<https://www.openstack.org/ptg/>`_ every 6 months.
+The PTG is often scheduled
+close to the time of other Open Infrastructure events.
 Review and planning for new features are discussed as part of the StarlingX PTG meeting.
-The StarlingX release cycle is tied to the OpenStack release cycle so planning features for the next release at the PTG is a great time for the community to come together and discuss the technical issues face to face.
+The StarlingX release cycle is tied to the OpenStack release cycle, so planning features for the next release at the PTG is a great time for the community to come together and discuss the technical issues face to face.

 Some features may span multiple StarlingX sub-projects.
-In that case the sub-project PLs should consult with the TSC for how the work should be done early in the planning phase.
+In that case, the sub-project PLs should consult with the TSC for how the work should be done early in the planning phase.